 5. Cultivate Your Style

 Finally, don’t be afraid to play it slow when you start collecting.
 The best antique furniture is both beautiful and practical; it takes time to learn what you want and can use.
-Places like Colonial Williamsburg, Sturbridge Village, Historic Deerfield, and Winterthur all have remarkable programs that teach the latest scholarship about antique furniture and decorative arts.
+Places like Colonial Williamsburg, Sturbridge Village, Historic Deerfield, and Winterthur all have remarkable programs that teach the latest scholarship about antique American furniture and decorative arts.
 Museums, antique shows, and auction previews are also great places to learn.

 Editor’s Note: This post was originally published in February 2011 and has been completely revamped and updated for accuracy and comprehensiveness.